 This chapter covers the fundamentals of long put options contracts.
-To gain a good understanding of the language used when discussing options, watch this video:
+To get comfortable with the language used when discussing options, watch this video:

 Let’s work through a few examples to understand long puts better: